 While climate change isn’t the only reason for this, it has been a key factor in reassessing how we manage our properties.
 That’s why we’ve taken the proactive step to address this accelerated decay and manage the consequences of deterioration.

-Our programme has progressed well, and we have now completed the first phase of prioritised inspections.
+Our high level masonry project has progressed well, and we have now completed the first phase of prioritised inspections.
 As a result, we’ve been able to reopen a number of sites including Dundonald Castle, Doune Castle and Inchcolm Abbey, and increase visitor access at others, such as St Andrews Cathedral.
-Across our estate, there is full or partial access to 80 per cent of the properties we care for.
+Across our estate, there is full or partial access to nearly 80 per cent of our year round properties.

 We’re now inspecting the next group of prioritised sites.
-To ensure we are undertaking this work as quickly as possible, we have scheduled inspections throughout the winter months in a change to our initial programme.
-Instead of anticipating poor weather and building in a break from the outdoor inspections, our team will continue to work where they can and only stop in the event of actual poor weather making it unsafe to work.
+To ensure we are undertaking this work as quickly as possible, we scheduled inspections throughout the winter months in a change to our initial programme.
+Instead of anticipating poor weather and building in a break from the outdoor inspections, our team continued to work where they could and only stopped in the event of weather that made it unsafe to work.

 What happens next